 click on the link for the recipe…..German Apple and Pecan Crumble Cake

 What’s you favourite apple cake recipe?
-We would love to hear from you in the comments below when you make caramel apple poke cake.Print
+We would love to hear from you in the comments below when you make this quick caramel apple poke cake.Print

 Caramel apple poke cake is tender, moist and the perfect marriage of apple, caramel and spices.
 What’s not to like.